 It’s a plant-based protein-packed lunch that is satisfying, nutritious, and easy to make!

 See the recipe card for quantities.

 Nutritional Yeast (Nooch)

-It is essential for vegans to make sure they meet their dietary requirement for vitamin B12.
-This essential vitamin is not naturally present in plant-based foods, unless they are fortified specifically with B12.
+Vegans need to make sure they meet their dietary requirements for vitamin B12.
+This essential vitamin is not naturally present in plant-based foods unless they are fortified specifically with B12.